alexfertel/bulloak/README.md

 Note the following things:

-- A contract identifier missing from the first tree root will cause `bulloak` to panic.
+- Contract identifiers must be present in all roots.
 - Contract identifiers that are missing from subsequent trees, or otherwise mismatched from the first tree root identifier, will cause `bulloak` to error.
   This violation is not currently fixable with `bulloak check --fix` so will need to be manually corrected.
 - Duplicate conditions between separate trees will be deduplicated when transformed into Solidity modifiers.
 - The function part of the root identifier for each tree will be emitted as part of the name of the Solidity test (e.g. `test_MinShouldNeverRevert`).

 ## Output